rng-guy/NFSMWBartender/README.txt

  • regular roadblock and Heavy / LeaderStrategy spawns no longer slow down in longer pursuits.

 You can also ASSIGN NEW (BINARY) STRINGS for the game to display when cop vehicles are destroyed, similar to the "NFSMW Unlimiter" mod by nlgxzef.
-Bartender's version of this feature is easier to configure and will never cause "FENG: Default string error" pop-ups, as it checks every string you provide against the game's (potentially modified) language files whenever you launch it.
+Bartender's version of this feature is easier to configure and will never cause "FENG: Default string error" pop-ups, as it checks every string label you provide against the game's (potentially modified) language files whenever you launch it.